The Grey Rock Method: How to Use It, When It Works, and Its Limits

 Grey rock is not:

-• Emotional suppression that you carry around constantly — it's for specific interactions
+• Emotional suppression that you carry around constantly — it's for specific interactions, not a general way of being

 • A form of punishment or giving someone the silent treatment with emotional intention behind it